Certificate in Bicultural Competency (Level 4)

 - All applicants must have a level of English sufficient to be able to study at this level.

-- International students should have an overall academic IELTS of at least 5.5 with no individual band score lower than 5.0 (achieved in one test completed in the last two years)
+- International students should have an overall academic IELTS of at least 5.5 (academic, no band score lower than 5.0) achieved in one test completed in the last two years

 Selection criteria